artyomsbr/ironpulse-privacy/index.md

 We do not transmit this identifier to any server we control.
 If you provide an email at sign-in, Apple may forward a private-relay email to us; we do not currently use it.

-To revoke: Settings → Apple ID → Password & Security → Sign in with Apple → Iron Pulse → Stop Using.
+To revoke: Settings → Apple ID → Password & Security → Sign in with Apple → Strenos → Stop Using.

 ---

 ## 5. HealthKit

-Iron Pulse integrates with Apple HealthKit when you grant permission.
+Strenos integrates with Apple HealthKit when you grant permission.
 We use HealthKit for:

 - **Reading**: heart rate and active calories during a workout you started in the App, so we can show real-time stats
 - **Writing**: workout records (start/end, calories, heart rate samples) so they appear in Apple Health and contribute to your Activity rings

 HealthKit data **never** leaves your device through Iron Pulse.
 We do not back up, transmit, sell, or share HealthKit information.
 Apple's HealthKit framework is end-to-end encrypted and inaccessible to us outside of an active in-app workout session.

-You can revoke HealthKit access any time: Settings → Privacy & Security → Health → Iron Pulse.
+You can revoke HealthKit access any time: Settings → Privacy & Security → Health → Strenos.

 ---